How Did America Mobilize For Ww1

 Mobilizing the economy for war required a massive conversion of industries from civilian production to wartime production.
 The government established agencies such as the War Industries Board (WIB) to coordinate the production and distribution of war materials.
 The WIB had the power to allocate resources, set prices, and standardize production processes.

 Under the leadership of Bernard Baruch, the WIB exercised broad authority over the American economy.
-It encouraged businesses to increase production, discouraged wasteful practices, and promoted cooperation between industry and government.
+Worth adding: it encouraged businesses to increase production, discouraged wasteful practices, and promoted cooperation between industry and government.
 The WIB also played a role in resolving labor disputes and ensuring a steady supply of workers for war industries.

 Financing the War

 The war effort required vast amounts of money.
-The U.S. government financed the war through a combination of taxes and borrowing.
+The U.Still, s. government financed the war through a combination of taxes and borrowing.
 Congress passed the War Revenue Act of 1917, which significantly increased income tax rates and introduced new taxes on corporate profits, luxury goods, and other items.

 In addition to taxes, the government raised money through the sale of Liberty Bonds.
 These bonds were sold to the public through patriotic campaigns, with slogans such as "Every Scout to Save a Soldier" and "Back Our Boys."
 The Liberty Bond campaigns were highly successful, raising billions of dollars for the war effort.